 The Main Fountain Garden now includes spinning and spiraling fountain features, jets that propel water up to 175 ft. in the air, new lighting with infinite color combinations, and more than 5,700 ft. of garden paths and walkways.
 It’s the type of innovation that transports you to another world, while still giving a nod to its historic past.

 The fountains perform daily throughout the summer.
 You can visit the Gardens from 9 am to 6 pm Sunday through Wednesday and 9 am to 10 pm Thursday through Saturday for the Illuminated Fountain Performance at 9:15 pm.

 Your first chance to catch the Main Fountain Garden is the Summer of Spectacle Premiere Weekend, May 27-29.
 You’ll be among the first to see the Main Fountain Garden perform again, and one of the lucky guests to receive a free commemorative ticket for catching its big debut.
 Of course, if the anticipation is too much you can sign up for a Longwood Gardens membership to catch preview shows May 24-26.

-For more information about Longwood Gardens and planning your visit to Summer of Spectacle, click here.This post is a sponsored collaboration between Longwood Gardens and Philadelphia magazine's advertising department.
+For more information about Longwood Gardens and planning your visit to Summer of Spectacle, click here.This is a paid partnership between Longwood Gardens and Philadelphia Magazine